 Later Orlova would join him for evenings of dining and dancing at spots like the Club Belvedere.
 Owney and his Hot Springs bred wife, Agnes, sometimes joined them.
 New York subordinates phoned Luciano each morning with updates on Dewey, city police activities, general reports on Mafia business and requests for instructions on matters requiring the boss’s decision.
 Afterwards he might take in the morning air with a stroll along a broad walkway known as Bathhouse Row that paralleled Central Avenue.

 During one such walk with detective Akers on April Fools’ Day 1936 the two unexpectedly came across New York detective John Brennan who knew Lucky personally.
 Brennan was in town on another case involving a theft in Yonkers, New York.
 A widespread wanted poster for the Yonkers thief, displaying pictures of both the man and his pet dog, caught the attention of the Hot Springs police weeks earlier.
-They soon arrested a visitor fitting the description.
+Soon thereafter they arrested a visitor fitting the description.
 Once the detainee was confirmed as the suspect, Brennan went to Hot Springs to return him to New York.
 While waiting for the extradition papers to be completed, Brennan took a morning walk that resulted in the chance meeting with Luciano and Akers.

 As he was walking along Bathhouse Row, Luciano recognized Brennan and asked him what he was doing in Hot Springs, so far from New York.
 Brennan answered that he was in town to extradite the Yonkers robbery suspect whom, he added, Hot Springs Police Chief Wakelin and detective Akers had arrested.
 After Akers verified the explanation for Luciano, Brennan asked the New York mobster if he was aware that Dewey had obtained an arrest warrant thereby triggering a multi-state manhunt for him on the east coast.
 Brennan concluded by asking Luciano to let him take the gangster back to New York along with the suspected Yonkers thief.